-Vitamin B12, also called Cobalamin, is necessary for the production of red blood cells and plays an important role in maintaining the health of nerve cells and in the formation of genetic material.
-It is a water-soluble vitamin and is derived almost entirely from certain foods: meat, fish, milk products and eggs.
+Vitamin B12, also called cobalamin, is a water-soluble vitamin found in certain foods: meat, fish, milk products and eggs.
 Vegetables alone are an inadequate source of vitamin B12.

-Vitamin B12 deficiency is most commonly caused by a lack of intrinsic factor, a substance produced in the stomach that is necessary for the absorption of vitamin B12 from food.
-When intrinsic factor is lacking, vitamin B12 is unable to be absorbed and is therefore unable to be utilised by the body.
-Pernicious anaemia is one such condition where the production of intrinsic factor is impaired.
-It is a leading cause of vitamin B12 deficiency.
+Vitamin B12 deficiency is most commonly caused by a lack of intrinsic factor - a substance produced in the stomach that is necessary for the absorption of vitamin B12 from food.
+Some people simply don't produce enough intrinsic factor while others may have a health condition that destroys it.
 Other causes of vitamin B12 deficiency include:

-- A diet inadequate in vitamin B12 rich foods - particularly so in vegetarians who don’t eat any animal products, meat, fish, milk, eggs, butter, cheese and other dairy products (vegans).
+- Not eating vitamin B12-rich foods.
+This particularly affects vegans who don’t eat animal products (meat, fish, milk, eggs, butter, cheese and other dairy products)

-- Inadequate absorption or utilisation of B12 because of gastric abnormalities such as coeliac disease, inflammation of the stomach (gastritis), or pancreatic insufficiency.
-Inadequate absorption can also occur after stomach and intestinal surgery as well as in inflammatory bowel diseases like Crohn's disease.
+- Poor absorption or use of B12 because of gastric problems such as coeliac disease (gluten intolerance), inflammation of the stomach (gastritis), or pancreas problems

 - Shortness of breath